 Platelet Rich Plasma (PRP) therapy is also known as Autologous Conditioned Plasma.

-PRP takes advantage of the blood’s natural healing properties to repair damaged cartilage, tendons, ligaments, muscle and bone.
+PRP takes advantage of your blood’s natural healing properties to repair damaged cartilage, tendons, ligaments, muscle and bone.
 It can reduce pain, improve joint function and help you return quickly to normal activities.

 The procedure is performed in our out-patient clinic and can take up to an hour to complete.
 The 3 main steps of the procedure are outlined below:

 The treatment is generally administered at three weekly intervals.
-Since the treatment is prepared from the patient’s own blood, the treatment carries a low risk.
+Since the treatment is prepared from your own blood, the treatment carries a low risk.